suburbanpuma/nnsvs-romance-language-support/README.md

 | Ontario French | 36 ~ 38       | ~                   | 2 ~ 3+ hr  | X

 Additionally, Ladin and Franco-Provençal support is included but cannot be verified.
 More languages are being added but for the initial release, the most "common" languages are supported.
-If you need a romance language that's not lsited then open an issue.
+If you need support for a romance language that is not listed above, please open an issue.

 ## Additional Info and Directions